-Deepening my interest in Levantine thrones and ivory art, between 2018-19 I will finish a monograph titled “The Ivory Throne of the Levantines”, in which I identify a previously unknown class of Canaanite Bronze Age ivory thrones.
-For the completion of my study, I request to spend three months at the Bard Graduate Center, during which I aim to study ivory thrones from Anatolia, ancient Egypt, and Mesopotamia that are held at the Met’s collections, allowing me to reconstruct the newly found Levantine ivory thrones, and contextualize them within their broader setting.
+Deepening my interest in Levantine thrones and ivory art, in 2018-19 I expect to complete a monograph titled “The Ivory Throne of the Levantines”, in which I identify a previously unknown class of Canaanite Bronze Age ivory thrones.
+For the completion of my research, I request to spend three months at the Bard Graduate Center, during which I intend to study ivory thrones from Anatolia, ancient Egypt, and Mesopotamia that are held at the Met’s collections.
+This will allow me to reconstruct the newly found Levantine ivory thrones, and contextualize them within their broader setting.
 My goal is to portray the Levantine ivory throne as an amalgamation of concepts pertaining to local kingship that also partakes in global exchange of luxury ivory items.

 “The Ivory Throne of the Levantines” bears on Bard Graduate Center’s annual theme, ‘What is After?’ in multiple ways.
 First, it follows what happens to the ivory after death, namely the death of the elephants and hippos that were hunted for the harvesting of their ivory.
 From this moment, the ivory became an inanimate raw material, a commodity; yet, I posit that for the Levantines, the ivory’s past was still intensely present during its ‘second life’, and was deliberately employed to advertise the Levantine king’s dominion over the life potency of these formidable beasts.
 By sitting on his ivory throne, the king made public his control over wild, chaotic forces, which, in many ancient Near Eastern narratives, the hero-king needed to succumb and harness, so as to bring order into his civilization.
 The ivory’s afterlife, however, was anything but docile.
 In Ugaritic myths, thrones wept, fought, and bled; indeed, in the eyes of the Levantines, their thrones were intensely alive objects.
-As I will show, the throne was designed as a hybrid creature, with lion paws and other animalistic features, imbuing its sitter with partly-zoomorphic qualities, which in ancient Near Eastern traditions evoked the spheres of mythic and supernatural.
+As I will demonstrate, the throne was designed as a hybrid creature, with lion paws and other animalistic features, imbuing its sitter with partly-zoomorphic qualities, which in ancient Near Eastern traditions evoked the spheres of the mythic and supernatural.
 In West-Semitic languages, chair parts were dubbed 'head', 'back', and 'legs', such as those of an animal or a man.
 In fact, I will claim that thrones were considered so animate that the Levantines made them placeholders in the absence – or death – of their owners: thrones served in various funerary rituals, and were believed to have accompanied their owners to the underworld.
 Hence, after the ivory’s ‘second life’, a ‘third life’ was also envisioned, with the ivory throne partaking in the afterlife of their owners.
 The combined effect of the visual and material syntax of the ivory throne thus unfolds two possible answers for the question: ‘What is After?’.

-Yet a third answer derives not from the Levantine’s own culture, but from an international vantage point.
+Yet a third answer derives not from the Levantines’ own culture, but from an international vantage point.
 The Bronze Age was a time of dynamic exchange between ancient Near Eastern nations who practiced diplomatic gifting and trading of ivory art objects, including thrones.
-Once sent abroad and taken outside of its cultural context, the Levantine ivory throne was transformed from a vivifying object of ritual into a foreign thing of luxury, collectible exotica.
+Once sent abroad and taken outside of its original cultural context, the Levantine ivory throne was transformed from a vivifying object of ritual into a foreign thing of luxury, collectible exotica.
 Indeed, a similar fate awaited the Iron Age ivory thrones of the Levantines, which by means of trade, tribute, or war spoil, ended at the Assyrian capital of Nimrud.
-Thus, they also provide answers to what occurs after the ivory throne becomes devoid of its natural audience.
+Thus, studying these examples can also provide answers to what occurs after the ivory thrones become distanced from their intended audiences.